chocolatetoothpaste/camino/README.md

 ##### Callback
 Your callback should accept 2 parameters: a map object, and a response object.

-The map object contains 4 properties: query, context, params, data.
+The map object is either the http.request object (node) or the window.location objet (browser), augmented with 4 additional properties: query, context, params, data.

 map.query: the query string received by the server